Content is King, but beauty is Queen. Make your blog look better with these five simple steps.

-Long blocks of seemingly endless text is as exhausting on the attention span as it is on the eyes.
-Having an image, infographic, video, or chart to break the monotony can not only make your blog look better, it holds your reader’s attention and can even help you illustrate a point.
+Long blocks of text are as exhausting on the attention span as they are on the eyes.
+Having an image, infographic, video, or chart to break the monotony will not only make your blog look better, it will hold your reader’s attention and can even help you illustrate a point.

-I like to include an image after each of my “main points” and I always make sure the image is good-quality (i.e. high resolution), centered, and nice to look at.
+I like to include an image after each of my H2s and I always make sure the image is good-quality (i.e. high resolution), centered, and nice to look at.

 Just make sure you don’t go overboard, because….